-Open Balcony Walk- Fire resisting construction to a height of 1.1 meters above the finished floor level, as is necessary and required for life safety purposes to facilitate means ways of escape.
-Protection Offered to Inner Rooms There were no inner rooms identified to the assessor at this premises. inner Rooms The materials used in the construction of the premises, and where required, the protection afforded to the load bearing structural elements appear to be such that fire is unlikely to spread through the fabric of the premises.
+Protection Offered to There were no inner rooms identified to the assessor at this premises.
+Inner Rooms Fire Separation The materials used in the construction of the premises, and where required, the protection afforded to the load bearing structural elements appear to be such that fire is unlikely to spread through the fabric of the premises.
 The use of the common parts, and the nature of any combustible items present, is such that any fire originating in the common parts is unlikely to spread beyond the immediate vicinity.
-Fire Separation Common service risers and ducts are not suitably enclosed within fire • resistant construction.(See recommendations) Note this is not an intrusive assessment and the full extent of the separating floor has not been examined.
-The provisions for fire separation between the dwellings and between the dwellings and the common parts, appear to be suitable.
+The basement and ground floor dwellings are adequately separated by a minimum 60 mins fire separation.
+Common service risers and ducts are not suitably enclosed within fire resistant construction.(See recommendations) Note this is not an intrusive assessment and the full extent of the separating floor has not been examined.
+The provisions for fire separation between the dwellings, and between the dwellings and the common parts, appear to be suitable.
 Therefore, the likelihood of fire and smoke spread beyond the dwelling of fire origin is low.
-Doors on escape routes can be opened easily, at all material times, without Manual Door the use of keys, codes or fobs, when approached in the direction of escape.
-Fastenings Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
-Automatic Door There are no automatic release mechanisms fitted to doors on escape Fastenings and routes.
-Release Mechanisms Toules.
+Manual Door Fastenings Doors on escape routes can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
+Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
+Automatic Door Fastenings and Release Mechanisms There are no automatic release mechanisms fitted to doors on escape routes.
 Disabled Refuges There are no disabled refuges required at this premises.
-Waste Chutes / Bin There are no waste chutes or internal bin stores at this premises.
-The bin/waste store is in a separate detached secure outbuilding which is at Store a safe distance from the main premises.
-Fire Service Fire service rendezvous points are recommended for this large blocks of Rendezvous Point dwellings with multiple exit points and have not been identified.
-Fire Accombly Boint An assembly point is not required at this premises because: Fire Assembly Point Stay-put evacuation strategy.
-Notification to Occupants of The Assembly point notification is not required at this premises.
-Assembly Point
+Waste Chutes / Bin Store There are no waste chutes or internal bin stores at this premises.
+The bin/waste store is in a separate detached secure outbuilding which is at a safe distance from the main premises.
+Fire Service Rendezvous Point Fire service rendezvous points are not required for this premises.
+Fire Assembly Point An assembly point is not required at this premises because: Stay put evacuation strategy.
+Notification to Occupants of The Assembly Point Assembly point notification is not required at this premises.